open/close all folders

-- At least one Trauma Center game has the player character racing against time to remove an infected appendix before it bursts.
+- Trauma Center: New Blood has the player character racing against time to remove an infected appendix before it bursts.

 - On The Simpsons, Dr. Hibbert performed an emergency appendectomy on the street, then threw the appendix away as if it were a live grenade.
 It even exploded like a grenade.

 - Another when Bart gets a stomach ache after accidentally eating a jagged metal toy from the Krusty cereal.
 He's sent to the hospital which it turns out to be appendicitis.

 - An episode of Garfield and Friends had Jon suffer from appendicitis, though Garfield's obsession with a video game didn't help him at all... but between the antics of Odie and the noise from Garfield playing the video game, they managed to alert the paramedics in time.

 - Happened on Rocko's Modern Life in the episode "Tickled Pinky".
 Before the procedure, Rocko has a dream in which his appendix is a little kid whom he consoles with a trip to the fair (and other, increasingly silly last requests) before he's taken out.